knative/docs/docs/admin/install/serving/ingress-implementations.md

 # Unofficial ingress implementations

-In addition to the Knative Ingress implementations in the ([install a networking layer](../install-serving-with-yaml/#install-a-networking-layer)) section, there are other Knative Ingress implementations.
+In addition to the Knative ingress implementations in the ([install a networking layer](../install-serving-with-yaml/#install-a-networking-layer)) section, there are other Knative ingress implementations.

 Here is the list of the ingress implementations (alphabetically):